Haellsigh/Bluetrackr/README.md

 - [1984e59] Use net labels instead of global labels.
 ### Deprecated
 ### Removed
+-
 ### Fixed
-- Added circuitry to bypass the battery while USB is connected.
-This is needed because the TP4056 can't charge properly while under load.
+- Added circuitry to bypass the battery and charger while USB is connected.
+This is needed because it's not possible to charge properly while the battery is under load.
+This is called "Load Sharing", see [AN1149](http://ww1.microchip.com/downloads/en/AppNotes/01149c.pdf) from Microchip.
 ### Security